martinweihrauch/NoSSL/README.md

 FOR PRIVATE USE IT IS LICENSED UNDER THE GPL V3.
 FOR COMMERCIAL USE, please inquire through www.nossl.net or www.smartinmedia.com

-INSTALLATION: please go to <a href="http://www.nossl.net">www.NoSSL.net</a> and read the page "Getting started")!
+INSTALLATION: please go to <a href="http://www.nossl.net">www.NoSSL.net</a> and read the page "Getting started"!